mars22144/mars22144/README.md

 - 🌱 I’m currently learning back-end developer.
 - 🔭 I’m currently enrolled as a student at Bina Sarana Informatika University.
-- 👯 I’m looking to collaborate on some project.
+- 👯 I’m looking to collaborate on project.
 - 💬 Ask me about tech news.

 ##### Skills